yduf/yduf.github.io/_posts/2020-08-14-javascript-lang.md

 - [babeljs](https://babeljs.io) - translate new version of javascript syntax to legacy version
 - [codepen.io](https://codepen.io)
 - [JS Fiddler]({% post_url 2019-01-02-js-fiddler %})
+- [	Fabrice Bellard Releases MicroQuickJS](https://news.ycombinator.com/item?id=46367224) -  a JavaScript engine targetted at embedded systems.
+It compiles and runs JavaScript programs using as little as 10 kB of RAM.
+The whole engine requires about 100 kB of ROM (ARM Thumb-2 code) including the C library.
+The speed is comparable to QuickJS.